What is sadism?

 Unknown

 The ideal counterpart for a sadist is a masochist.
 But other submissive roles can also enjoy certain sadistic acts, such as humiliation.
-On the other hand, be careful: not everyone at the bottom is masochistic!
-And: Not every masochist enjoys the same kind of pain.
+On the other hand, be careful: not everyone at the Bottom is masochistic!
+And: Not every Masochist enjoys the same kind of pain.
 Therefore, as described above, good communication is the be-all and end-all here.

 In addition, extensive aftercare is essential after sadistic practices.
 Not just for the person who received torment.
 Aftercare is also important for the sadist himself or herself in order to find their way back to reality.
 Often, tormenting another person is accompanied by subsequent remorse and remorse; the famous Dom Drop could be a result.
 Aftercare scenarios ensure that both sides feel supported after a session.